flexivrobotics/isaac_sim_ws/README.md

 3. Toggle on the *Connect* button for the newly added one, then wait for loading.
 4. When loading is finished, you'll see a robot at its upright pose, with an "Exception" error at the bottom right corner.
 This is expected because we haven't started Isaac Sim yet.
 But if you see a normally operating robot, that again means you are running the wrong version of Elements Studio that only supports the built-in physics engine.
 5. At the bottom of the window, click on the small robot icon with a "SIM" tag on it, then a small window will pop up, note down the displayed robot serial number.
-6. In the same small pop-up window, click *CHANGE CONNECTION*, then toggle off the *Connect* button to exit the active simulator.
+6. In the same small pop-up window, click *CHANGE CONNECTION*, then toggle off the *Connect* button to close the simulated robot.
 We will restart it later.
 Note that you do NOT need to close the whole Elements Studio program.

 ### Install Python dependencies